areeba1052/areeba1052/README.md

 - 🤖 Perform **automation testing** for web and mobile apps using modern testing tools.
 - ☁️ Build cloud infrastructure using **AWS CDK** and serverless technologies.
 - 🐳 Containerize and deploy applications using **Docker on AWS**.
-- 📘 Work on technical documentation, requirement analysis, and system planning.
+- 📘 Work on technical documentation, requirement analysis & system planning.

 ---